Lostky01/AsciiHipe-py/README.md

-This is a simple string chiper concept made entirely with python if youre asking, whats with the wo ai ni? is this some love story bullshit? nah lol, you can change it though it purposefully made for showing a specific condition on the loop
+This is a simple string chiper concept made entirely with python if youre asking, whats with the wo ai ni? is this some love story bullshit? nah lol, you can change it though, it purposefully made for showing a specific condition on the loop

 # String Chiper